gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes-with-gimlet-cli.md

 The demo-app uses the Github container registry (ghcr.io) to host the docker image, and uses the repository name as image name.
 Images are tagged by the hash of the commit that kicked off the CI build

-Set the image repository and tag on the configration screen.
+Set the image repository and tag on the configuration screen.
 This tutorial sets `ghcr.io/gimlet-io/demo-app` and `{{ .SHA }}` respectively.

 ![Step 6 screenshot](https://images.tango.us/public/edited_image_9afb9f33-b1bb-4712-819c-5fd44b94e613.png?crop=focalpoint&fit=crop&fp-x=0.5000&fp-y=0.5000&fp-z=1.0000&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=2505%3A675)